awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-create-personal-token-CLI.md

        }
    ```

-1. If you are working with the pipeline structure retrieved using the `get-pipeline` command, you must modify the structure in the JSON file by removing the `metadata` lines from the file, or the `update-pipeline` command will not be able to use it\.
-Remove the section from the pipeline structure in the JSON file \(the "metadata": \{ \} lines and the "created," "pipelineARN," and "updated" fields within\)\.
+1. If you are working with the pipeline structure retrieved using the `get-pipeline` command, you must modify the structure in the JSON file by removing the `metadata` lines from the file\.
+Otherwise, the `update-pipeline` command cannot use it\.
+Remove the section from the pipeline structure in the JSON file \(the `"metadata": { }` lines and the `"created"`, `"pipelineARN"`, and `"updated"` fields\)\.

    For example, remove the following lines from the structure: